KeithTheEE/redditPythonHelper/ROADMAP.md

 ### rpiManager.py
- - update the commented gpio naming and numbering list
+ - update the commented gpio naming and numbering list at the top of the file
  - update grab-from-github functions
  - add a queue to work with rpiGPIO for LED displays for various tasks